 Greed and Capital: Avarice in the Late Middle Ages and Renaissance

-Richard G. Newhauser wrote three chapters for his book entitled Greed and Capital, and revised five chapters of another book (co-authored with Edward Peters) entitled Curiosity and the Limits to Inquiry in the Western Tradition.
-In addition, he wrote several articles that will be published in forthcoming edited volumes, including: “Zur Zweideutigkeit in der Moraltheologie.
-Als Tugenden verkleidete Laster,” in Der Fehltritt und die Diskurse über menschliche Interaktionskompetenz.
-Zur Heuristik bedrohter Integrität in der Vormoderne, edited by P. von Moos, Norm und Struktur (Köln, Weimar, Vienna: Böhlau); “Inter scientiam et populum: Roger Bacon, Peter of Limoges, and the Tractatus moralis de oculo,” in After the Condemnations of 1277: The University of Paris in the Last Quarter of the Thirteenth Century, edited by K. Emery, Jr., and A. Speer, Miscellanea mediaevalia 28 (Berlin, New York: De Gruyter); and “The Parson’s Tale,” in Chaucer Sources and Analogues, vol. 1, edited by R. Correale et al. (Cambridge: D. S. Brewer).
-Newhauser is Professor of English and Medieval Studies, Trinity University.
+Richard Newhauser wrote three chapters for his book entitled Greed and Capital, and revised five chapters of another book (co-authored with Edward Peters) entitled Curiosity and the Limits to Inquiry in the Western Tradition.
+In addition, he wrote several articles that will be published in forthcoming edited volumes, including: "Zur Zweideutigkeit in der Moraltheologie.
+Als Tugenden verkleidete Laster," in Der Fehltritt und die Diskurse über menschliche Interaktionskompetenz.
+Zur Heuristik bedrohter Integrität in der Vormoderne, edited by P. von Moos, Norm und Struktur (Köln, Weimar, Vienna: Böhlau); "Inter scientiam et populum: Roger Bacon, Peter of Limoges, and the Tractatus moralis de oculo," in After the Condemnations of 1277: The University of Paris in the Last Quarter of the Thirteenth Century, edited by K. Emery, Jr., and A. Speer, Miscellanea mediaevalia 28 (Berlin, New York: De Gruyter); and "The Parson's Tale," in Chaucer Sources and Analogues, vol. 1, edited by R. Correale et al. (Cambridge: D. S. Brewer).